 We are a WorkLife Partnership employer, and are proud to provide this value added benefit and service to our employees, completely free of charge.

 Schedule we are currently looking to fill: Monday - Friday 7:00 a.m. - 3:30 p.m.
 Although this is the current schedule we are looking to fill, please understand that schedules may change according to the needs and the demands of the Community.

 Hiring wage range for this job: Minimum $11.50 - Maximum $13.23 (based on experience - those with verifiable years and qualifying experience as well as excellent references may be considered for higher than the maximum wage).

 Position Summary: The Environmental Services Associate I requires someone to be able to and willing to perform the functions of both a housekeeper and laundry personnel.
 This position is essential in the detailed cleanliness, organization and overall sanitation of resident suites, apartments and common areas of the neighborhoods in our Communities.
 This position is also responsible for the care of and laundering of resident personal clothing, community linens, drapes and other necessary laundry care duties.

 Basic Requirements & Experience Needed:

-Must possess excellent customer service skills.
+Must possess excellent interpersonal skills and have an excellent presentation of customer service skills.